ST99999990/level-3-website-design---tanav-/README.md

-commit 14 - fixed the navbar and the parralax commit 15 - fixed the issue with the course selection board commit 16  -added an "about us" paragraph
+commit 14 - fixed the navbar and the parralax commit 15 - fixed the issue with the course selection board commit 16  -added an "about us" paragraph commit 17 - worked on the sign up sheet commit 18 - tested the sign up sheet, however ran into an issue due to the information not being saved by the browser commit 19 - fixed issue commit 20 - worked on login page commit 21 - finished testing for login page commit 22 - worked on the "integration" page